per1234/EtherEventQueue/README.md

 - Returns: true == success, false == memory allocation failure.
   - Type: boolean

-`EtherEventQueue.setEventAck(eventAck[, eventAckLength])` - Defines the event receipt confirmation event for use with queueTypeConfirm type events.
+`EtherEventQueue.setEventAck(eventAck[, eventAckLength])` - Defines the event receipt confirmation event for use with eventTypeConfirm type events.
 - Parameter: eventAckInput - The event that is used as an ack.
   - Type: char array, int, unsigned int, long, unsigned long, F()/__FlashStringHelper, _FLASH_STRING
 - Parameter: eventKeepaliveInputLength - The length of the event - use this parameter only if eventAck is of type __FlashStringHelper(F() macro).